-- Donor contributions made by check, rather than through the national AAUW's online donation platform, must be made payable to AAUW Fund. - All checks must include the name of the branch to receive credit. - Checks may include direction from the donor on how the money is to be designated. - Donor contributions, given at state events or given directly to a state AAUW Fund committee member or the chair and made by check or cash shall be sent directly to AAUW with the appropriate donation form. - All direct donation checks for AAUW Fund and all AAUW Fund contributions collected by branches because of fundraisers shall be sent to national AAUW as soon as possible but no later than December31. - Rules of confidentiality prevent the AAUW Fund Committee from publicizing specific donor contribution amounts.
-Quarterly
+- Donor contributions made by check, rather than through the AAUW National AAUW's online donation platform, must be made payable to AAUW Fund. - All checks must include the name of the branch to receive credit. - Checks may include direction from the donor on how the money is to be designated. - Donor contributions, given at state events or given directly to a state AAUW Fund committee member or the chair and made by check or cash shall be sent directly to AAUW with the appropriate donation form. - All direct donation checks for AAUW Fund and all AAUW Fund contributions collected by branches because of fundraisers shall

-AAUW Fund reports are authorized by National AAUW staff to be sent to branch AAUW Fund VPs and branch presidents for accuracy and verification.
-The AAUW California Fund chair notifies branch officers quarterly that specific donor contributions are confidential.
+- be sent to AAUW National as soon as possible but no later than December 31. - Rules of confidentiality prevent the AAUW Fund Committee from publicizing specific donor contribution amounts.
+AAUW Fund reports are authorized by AAUW National staff to be sent to branch AAUW Fund VPs and branch presidents for accuracy and verification.
+The AAUW California Fund chair notifies branch officers that specific donor contributions are confidential. - AAUW Fund Committee determines designations of AAUW Fund Assessment (as defined in Policy 504) by December 15 each year.
+Assessment funds are sent to National prior to December 20.